FeralInteractive/romeremastered/documentation/feature_guides/logging/logging.md

 ![Dialog](/documentation/feature_guides/logging/model_info_dialog.jpg)

 All this information is related to the offsets and definitions referenced in the [character guide](/documentation/techart_guides/Characters.md) and the  [DMB guide](documentation/data_file_guides/DMB.md).

+## Enable Battle Mode Building Info

+We have added a debug dialog to allow you to hover over on any building in a 3D battle and get information on what assets the building is using.
+This can help debug visual issues when adding in new or modifying existing buildings.
+You need to add the string `-building_debug_info` to the advanced options (see screenshot).